 The application form and instructions for first-year applicants becomes available online each year on September 1.
 You can access and submit the application form via the LSAC website.
 Although the application deadline is February 1, we always encourage early submissions.

 Is there any other literature available about the school?

 We will be happy to mail you a Berkeley Law Viewbook.
-They are available to order through our website or in the Admissions Office located at 2850 Telegraph Avenue, Suite 500 in Berkeley.
+They are available to order through our website or in the Admissions Office located in 396 Simon Hall.

 I would like to meet with an admissions counselor.